InterNetX/php-domainrobot-sdk/README.md

 )
 ```

-### DomainRobotResult
+### DomainRobotResult (only available for async methods/requests)

-Successful requests will return a DomainRobotResult object which contains the result as an array and the http status code of the request.
+Successful asnychronous requests will return a DomainRobotResult object which contains the result as an array and the http status code of the request.

 Example: